-The deeper you dig into the Swiss culture and everyday life, the more interesting insights you will find.
+The deeper you dig into the Swiss culture and everyday life, the more interesting facts about Switzerland you will uncover.

 Most skiing accidents happen at 2:30 PM (25 percent) or 10:30 AM (16 percent).

 2.5 million Swiss either ski or snowboard - that's about one in four people!

 The world's only solar-powered ski lift is in Switzerland.

 The solar panels are located above each T-bar and automatically swivel according to the movement of the sun.

 The clock face of St. Peter's Church in Zürich is bigger than Big Ben's in London.